LinuxLab-ESGI/Secure-GRUB-2/README.md

 # Securing-GRUB-2

-This is a tutorial which explain how to secure the access of GRUB 2 at Linux startup.
+Tutorial about securing the access of GRUB 2 at Linux startup.

 Table of Content